ermek1990/DES/README.md

   In the make file, I used /usr/usc/bin/g++ instead of g++.
 This was because there probably some issue with the path variable.
 I don't know how to fix them.

+  The code runs relatively slowly (very slow) because of some implementation specifics.
+If I have time, I will optimize the code.

   CONTACTS
   --------